KRTac/orbiter-sensor-2020-mount/README.md

 ## Assembly

 Sensor housing bolts thread into the mount, so don't bolt/unbolt them too many times.
 Best to test your sensor before you mount it.
+The bowden tube should fit snugly in the hole and the bolts should thread in without too much force.